HedgeDocs/HedgeDocs.github.io/hedgedocs/docs/hedgehog-engine/sonic2010/files/lightfield.md

 ## LightFieldConv XML Layout

-LightFieldConv was a tool used by Sonic Team to convert Light Field XML data into "binarc" .src files, in preparation for packing the data into a BINA container.
+LightFieldConv was a tool used by Sonic Team to convert light field XML data into "binarc" .src files, in preparation for packing the data into a BINA container.
 The following example XML data can be used to generate an .src file, similar to that which would have been used to create "stg901_lfield.orc" for the test level discovered in Sonic Colors: Ultimate:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>